Aaron98990/ways-of-the-game/goals.md

 > A combination of the above procedures may be used.
 > Law 10.2 Winning team

-> Away goals rule
-> goals scored away from home count double.
+> Away goals rule: goals scored away from home count double.
+Glossary
-> Glossary

 Penalties are covered in Law 10.3.